aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Help!
-I am being held prisoner in a fortune cookie factory.
+> 🥠 He who throws dirt is losing ground.

-Last update: Thu Dec 19 05:09:05 2024
+Last update: Fri Dec 20 05:08:48 2024

 ### Let's play! 🎮